Updated: Feb 1

 Many of our Protestant brothers and sisters will attempt to prove their understanding of faith alone by quoting Romans 10, which states, "if you confess with your lips that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved" (Rom.
 10:9).
 The Protestant interpretation of this verse is that all you have to do to be saved is believe and confess with your mouth that Jesus is Lord.
 Nothing about baptism.
 Nothing about going to Mass on Sundays.
 Nothing about good works, and on and on it goes.
 This is a misunderstanding for a few reasons.

 First, I would argue that the word "belief" encompasses other things.
 For instance, you demonstrate your belief by getting baptized, which Paul spoke about in Romans 6:3-4.
 Your faith has to express itself with repentance, which Paul spoke about in Romans 8:13.
 Your faith has to express itself in acts of love, which Paul spoke about in Galatians 5:6.
 Vines' Greek New Testament Dictionary says that “believe” means three things: to trust in God, to rely on God, and to obey God.
+Consider Matthew 7:21, which says that it is not those who simply believe Christ by confessing Him, but those who obey His will!
+This would include things like the Sacraments.

 Second, to confess with your lips that “Jesus is Lord” would actually a shortened version of the Creed - which was spoken before baptism in the early Church.
 We read in Acts 22:16 that when St. Paul converted, he was told to "Rise and be baptized, and wash away your sins, calling on his name."
 Calling on the Name of Jesus is associated with baptism.
 Acts 2:21 speaks of calling on the Name of Jesus, and then everybody got baptized (Ac.
 2:38).
 Truly, calling upon the Name of Jesus encompasses all of our faith.